deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/Template.PowerShell.ScriptModule/TemplateRepoFiles/ReadMe.md

 1. Click the `Save protection rules` button.

 If your account does not meet [the requirements to use `Environments`](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment), the `Environments` section will not be available.
-You will instead need to
+You will instead need to use [the Manual Workflow Approval action](https://github.com/marketplace/actions/manual-workflow-approval).

-TODO FINISH THESE INSTRUCTIONS.

 #### Azure DevOps Pipelines